 - Ooh, Me Accent's Slipping: Had a prominent "refined" accent from Episodes 50-51, but in Episode 52, it's been dropped completely after her Cluster F-Bomb.

 - Pushover Parents: Oh BOY, where to start.
 Even in childhood, Brittnay had severe anger management issues and was a foul-mouthed Spoiled Brat.
-One can only imagine that Veronica and her husband had no resources to deal with their daughters' attitude, so the only way they could tone it done was by giving her everything she wanted.
+One can only imagine that Veronica and her husband had no resources to deal with their daughters' attitude, so the only way they could tone it down was by giving her everything she wanted.
 Not only has Brittnay remained unpleasant and hot-blooded, she also has complete authority over her own mother, who is too meek to step up to her.

 - Red Oni, Blue Oni: Wears Blue colours on her shirt to contrast Mrs. Zale's Red pants.

-- Suddenly SHOUTING!: After she lets out a Cluster F-Bomb over her daughter's shitty attitude.
+- Suddenly Shouting: After she lets out a Cluster F-Bomb over her daughter's shitty attitude.
 It takes Mrs. Zales out of all people by surprise.

 - Stepford Smiler: If her conversation with Mrs. Zales is any indication, Veronica has a lot of repressed anger towards Brittnay for being a Spoiled Brat.
 Mrs. Zales starts teaching Veronica how to healthily let out her stress (read: f-bombs), and Veronica starts putting Brittnay in her place.